puttavivek/pythonProject2/ReadMe.md

 ## User Input Details

 ### Add Inventory:
+When the user provides input, data validation happens and the input data is appended to the excel file.
 - Part Name: String
 - Part No: String
 - Model: String
 - Stock Location: Integer (Between 0 and 100)
 - Quantity: Integer (Between 1 and 10000)

 ### Edit Inventory:
+This option is used to Update the quantity field based on the Part No and data validation happens as add inventory option.
 - Part No: String
 - Quantity: Integer (Between 1 and 10000)

 ### Search Inventory:
+When this is selected, it prompts user to enter Part No, and it fetches the details from the excel sheet and display it on GUI window.
 - Part No: String

+### View Inventory:
+When user selects this option, a new window is opened displaying all the excel data.

+### View Inventory:
+When this option is selected user is prompted to select the folder location and entire excel data is saved as a pdf in that location.

 ### Bulk Input:
+This option is selected to input bulk data into the database using excel file.
+This option asks user for excel file and does data validations as add inventory method and appends this data to the existing data in the excel file.
 Select a file containing bulk inventory data (Excel format).

-Follow the on-screen instructions to perform inventory management tasks.
+### Follow the on-screen instructions to perform inventory management tasks.

 ## Features:
 - Add new inventory items or update existing ones.